Skip to content

 Once all your cables are in place, begin tensioning each run from the innermost cable outwards.

-Take care not to over-tighten the cables.
+Avoid overtightening.
 A properly tensioned cable will deflect approximately 1/4” per foot under a 50lb load.
+This will feel more like a bass guitar string, less like piano wire.

 10 | Set Spacer Bars